 FOUNTAIN OF YOUTH DISCOVERED!

-KARATE & KOBUDO - particularly traditional or combat karate, is a literal fountain of youth, unlike most sport martial arts.
+KARATE & KOBUDO.
+Traditional or combat karate, is a literal fountain of youth, unlike most sport martial arts.
 The reason begins with eating.
 Those in traditional karate tend to eat less, eat organic foods, sleep better and train very hard!
 Ever see an overweight active martial artist other than sumo?
 Most karate practitioners carry a healthy body weight and have a diet of fish, raw fruits and vegetables.
 High body weight correlates to a lack of exercise, poor food choice, and low self-esteem.

 Grandmaster Hausel practices karate nearly every day, and trains with weights 3 to 4 times a week as he has done for more than 50 years, but even he will agree he has a few extra pounds that he just can't get rid of.
 This is likely a problem with our food industry.
 Sugar is in nearly everything we buy to eat.
 We are being poisoned by a food industry that hooked us on sugar and GMOs.

 For warm-up, Soke starts with kicks, a few punches and then on to karate kata.
 Karate kata are a beneficial aerobic exercise and method of self-defense.
 Depending on how he feels, he may practice karate and kobudo kata fast or slow - but he always adds full-power focus and visualize each self-defense application in each kata movement.
 After karate kata, he hits the weights working on arms and hands before moving to a squat rack to stretch, kick and punch.
 Then it's off to a heavy bag for a series of kicks and punches.
 He tries to punch and kick through the bag - this is a good exercise that helps with karate power and speed (and he does not wear shoes or gloves).
 He also does a minimum of 300 sit-ups and on some days, he has been known to do 1200 situps.
 So, that's how he keeps looking fit and beautiful along with teaching 8 karate classes each week.

 BENEFITS OF TRADITIONAL KARATE